The use of DHM for alcohol withdrawal is rarely discussed because this natural compound is most often promoted as a “hangover prevention” supplement.

 In short, DHM may be as useful for people struggling with alcohol withdrawal as it is for people who merely wish to decrease the toxicity of their occasional alcohol intake.
 We will now proceed to explore the mechanisms of action behind DHM.

-DHM For Alcohol Withdrawal – How It Works
+How DHM Works For Alcohol Withdrawal

 Along with kudzu root, Hovenia Dulcis is one of few herbs that can actually reduce alcohol intoxication and alcohol withdrawal.